Anupamit/Javascript-Theory-Qustions/README.md

 **[⬆ Back to Top](#table-of-contents)**

-## Q.16 Explain arrays in JavaScript?
+## Q.17 Explain arrays in JavaScript?
-JavaScript array is an object that represents a collection of similar type of elements.
-It can holds values (of any type) not particularly in named properties/keys, but rather in numerically indexed positions.
+A JavaScript `array` is an object that represents a collection of similar type elements.
+It can hold values (of any type) not particularly in named properties/keys, but rather in numerically indexed positions.

 ```js
 const array_name = [item-1, item-2, item-3, ...];
 ```